Table of Contents

 Category 1 water damage is water that comes from a clean source.
 This means that the water is from a clean source and does not pose a threat to people.

-This type of water damage can be caused from a broken hot water tank (see this Low Hot Water Pressure: The 5 Causes and What To Do) or can involve water lines breaking or leaking in the house, like a leaking flexible hose under your sink that goes undetected for a week.
+This type of water damage can be caused by a broken hot water tank (see this Low Hot Water Pressure: The 5 Causes and What To Do) or can involve water lines breaking or leaking in the house, like a leaking flexible hose under your sink that goes undetected for a week.